1 large grapefruit

 2 tablespoons white wine vinegar

 1 teaspoon dijon mustard

 2 tablespoons olive oil

 2 teaspoons canola oil (or other high-heat oil), plus more if needed

-- With a zester or microplane grater, scrape a few curls of grapefruit and orange zest from the skin of the fruit for garnish and reserve.
-Segment the grapefruit and the orange over a bowl to preserve juice.
-Squeeze the pith over the bowl to extract juice from any remaining pulp.
-Gently strain the segments, reserving segments and juice in separate bowls.
+- Zest grapefruit and orange and set aside.
+Segment grapefruit and orange (working over a bowl to preserve juice).
+Gently strain segments, reserving segments and juice in separate bowls.

-- Add ½ teaspoon of salt, vinegar, water, and Dijon mustard to the bowl with the grapefruit juice and whisk to combine.
-Pour in olive oil, whisking to emulsify.
+- Add ½ teaspoon of salt, vinegar, dijon mustard, and 1 tablespoon water to the bowl with juice.
+Whisk to combine.
+Slowly drizzle in olive oil, whisking to emulsify.

-- Pour the canola oil into a shallow roasting pan and add the asparagus.
-Season with remaining salt and some black pepper.
-Transfer to a gas or charcoal grill over a hot fire and cook uncovered (in batches if necessary), turning as the asparagus blackens, about 6 minutes total.
-(Note: if your grill grate might allow the asparagus to fall into the grill, use a perforated grill pan.)
-Cook, partly covered, 3−4 minutes until the asparagus is blackened on one side.
+- To a shallow roasting pan, add canola oil and asparagus.
+Season with remaining salt and black pepper.
+Transfer to a gas or charcoal grill over a hot fire and cook, uncovered (in batches if necessary), turning as asparagus blackens, about 6 minutes total.
+(Note: If your grill grate might allow asparagus to fall into the grill, use a perforated grill pan.)
+Cook, partly covered, for 3 to 4 minutes.
 When all the asparagus is nicely charred, transfer to a serving platter.